KavEn06/Wireless-Buzzers/README.md

 Feel free to contribute to this project by opening issues or submitting pull requests.

 # Upcoming
-* Python software that can be run on a computer, which controls the buzzers and displays the buttons pressed
+* **Python Software for Buzzer Control and Display**

-    * Useful for projecting the buttons pressed to everyone participating
+   A Python software application is being developed to run on a computer, allowing control of the wireless buzzers and displaying the buttons pressed.
+This software will be useful for projecting the button presses to everyone participating,  enhancing the experience during events.
+Additionally, it will allow for the implementation of features that the ESP32 microcontrollers alone cannot support, such as detailed score tracking, timing, and more advanced user interfaces.

-    * Allows for additional features to be implemented that the ESP32s can't do
+* **PCB Gerber Files**

-* PCB gerber files to make production easier
+   To streamline production and ensure consistency, PCB Gerber files will be provided.
+These files will make it easier to manufacture the custom circuit boards required for the buzzers, allowing for a more compact and reliable hardware solution.
+This step will not only facilitate wider adoption but also improve the durability and performance of the buzzers.

 # License
 This project is licensed under the MIT License